10-Q 1 dibs-20230331.htm 10-Q dibs-20230331

 Basis of Presentation

-The accompanying condensed consolidated financial statements are prepared in accordance with the accounting principles generally accepted in the United States of America (“GAAP”) and include the accounts of the Company and its wholly-owned subsidiaries, 1stdibs.com, Ltd. and 1stdibs Design Manager, Inc. (“Design Manager”).
-The Company sold its equity interest in Design Manager on June 29, 2022, therefore, the condensed consolidated statement of operations for the three months ended March 31, 2022 includes activity relating to Design Manager.
-The condensed consolidated balance sheet as of March 31, 2023 no longer includes the assets, liabilities, and equity amounts associated with Design Manager.
+The accompanying condensed consolidated financial statements are prepared in accordance with the accounting principles generally accepted in the United States of America (“GAAP”) and include the accounts of the Company and its wholly-owned subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.
 Certain information and note disclosures normally included in the financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
-Therefore, these condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes included in the Company’s Annual Report on Form 10-K (the “Form 10-K”) for the fiscal year ended December 31, 2022, filed with the Securities and Exchange Commission (“SEC”) on March 3, 2023.
+Therefore, these condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes included in the Company’s Annual Report on Form 10-K (the “Form 10-K”) for the year ended December 31, 2023, filed with the Securities and Exchange Commission (“SEC”) on February 29, 2024.

-In the opinion of the Company, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair presentation of its financial position and its results of operations, changes in stockholders’ equity, and cash flows for the interim periods.
-The results for the three months ended March 31, 2023 are not necessarily indicative of the results to be expected for any subsequent quarter or for the fiscal year ending December 31, 2023.
+In the opinion of the Company, the accompanying condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair presentation of its financial position and its results of operations, changes in stockholders’ equity, and cash flows for the interim periods.
+The results for the three and six months ended June 30, 2024 are not necessarily indicative of the results to be expected for any subsequent quarter or for the year ending December 31, 2024.

-There have been no material changes to the Company's significant accounting policies as described in the Form 10-K except for the short-term investments discussed below.
-Certain immaterial amounts in the financial statements of the prior years have been reclassified to conform to the current year presentation for comparative purposes.
+There have been no material changes to the Company's significant accounting policies as described in the Form 10-K.

 12